sangRam698/sangRam698/README.md

 My journey into data analysis began while working on codebasics real time Projects, where I discovered my innate abilities in this field.
 There, I analyzed the data they generated, honing my analytical skills & helping my clients with crucial, data-driven business decisions.

 Holding a Diploma in Data Analytics, I bring a unique perspective to data analysis, blending technical proficiency with analytical acumen.
-This combined with my practical experience in data analysis and knack for user friendly design, positions me uniquely to help organizations leverage their data for strategic business advantage.
+This combined with my practical experience in data analysis and knack for user friendly design,I am uniquely positioned to help organizations leverage their data for strategic business advantage.

-Explore my Git repositories to see how I can contribute to your team’s success and reach out to me for opportunities, collaboration, feedback or just to say Hi!
+Explore my Git repositories to see how I can contribute to your team’s succes
 # My Toolkit:

 ### Data ETL & Visualisation: